 In contrast to industrialised breeding, backyard breeders make efforts to keep puppy environments clean, try to give the dogs quality food, socialise, play, and do all the things you’d expect from a caring dog parent.

 Sometimes indie breeders will keep a stud to mate with females routinely.
-However, they’ll often pay for a stud to help reproduce.
+However, they’ll often pay for a study to help reproduce.

 While some backyard dog breeders make a full-time business from breeding puppies, most breeders do it casually to create a supplemental income source.